LOCAL is sustainable

-The demand created by big businesses for cheap mass produced products in Europe and the USA since the 1970's has resulted in a loss of craftsmanship and more often than not, a loss of community.
+The demand created by big businesses for cheap mass produced products in Europe and the USA since the 1960's resulted in a loss of craftsmanship and often, a loss of community.

-The availability of products at rock bottom prices is facilitated by cheap, or even slave labour in regions of the world that are completely disconnected from the customer.
-The demand is created by big businesses' desire to create ever cheaper and more profitable products to pay to shareholders and results in a customer who is ultimately disconnected from the reality of what they buy.
+The availability of products at rock bottom prices is facilitated by cheap, or even slave labour.
+The demand is created by big businesses' need to pay to shareholders with no responsibility and satisfy the desire of customers disconnected from the reality of what they supporting.

-The result of this practice over the last 40 years is an unnecessarily complex global supply chain that is having a huge negative impact on people's rights and the environment.
+The result of this practice is an unnecessarily complex global supply chain, negative impact on the environment and people.
 In short, global warming and financial and cultural poverty.

-On a more local level, people have lost the skills of their parents, the ability to make things for themselves and provide for the community around them.
-We've allowed corporations and governments to trade essential skills that make communities thrive independently for an international supply chain that has deskilled people in economically powerful counties and put the less fortunate in poverty.
+Locally, we've also lost the skilled people needed to provide for our community in self sufficient manner.
+We've allowed corporations and governments to trade essential skills that make communities thrive for an international supply chain that has deskilled people in economically powerful counties and help poor in poverty.

-Simply put, this is not sustainable.
-At Lane we aim to build a business on an alternative, positive set of values.
+This is not sustainable.
+At Lane we aim to build a business that readdresses the balance.

 At times this feels like an impossible task, as trying to trace certain materials and processes through the global supply chain is a complex task.
 However we persist and we aim to make our things simply by working with manufacturers and craftspeople that we know, trust and have personally visited.

 We currently work with a range of craftsmen and manufacturers to make products solely in the UK.
 We work closely with these partners to manufacture to their strengths and to maximise their skills.
 We work on a long-term partnership basis and will not compromise quality and relationship for price.